mozaik-association/mozaik/docs/0Contacts Module.md

     Involvements allow you to get to know your contacts better / categorize them / keep a record of interactions with a particular contact over the years.
 These entries can be used to send mailings to your contacts in a very targeted manner.
     !!!example
         A member made a donation on 31/03/2023 and signed a petition about disarmement one week later.
-These participations will appear on his contact form and can be used in future mailings (send an email to all donors who have signed a given petition in the last 2 months)
+These participations will appear on his contact form and can be used in future mailings (Ex: send an email to all donors who have signed a given petition in the last 2 months)
-How to add them :
+How to add them ?

 - An involvement can be added manually on a contact page.
 - An involvement can be added automatically through a membership form.